Digestive Disorders In Dogs

-Introduce new food gradually; changing your dog’s food brand suddenly can be detrimental to your dog’s stomach and cause diarrhea and severe tummy upset.
+Introduce new food gradually; changing your dog’s food brand suddenly can be detrimental to your dog’s stomach and cause loose stools.
 Read our blog on How To Change Your Dog’s Food gradually to avoid this.

 Provide more fiber; many dogs don’t get enough fiber in their diets.
-If a dog has gastrointestinal trouble, a good boost of fiber may be greatly beneficial to their gut health and help prevent digestive disorders in dogs from occurring.
+If a dog has occasional gastrointestinal discomfort, a good boost of fiber may be greatly beneficial to their gut health and help support digestive health in dogs.
 Try adding cut-up pieces of cucumber, blueberries, or cooked sweet potato to their bowl, particularly if they’re on a kibble diet, or treat them with pieces of carrot instead of traditional biscuit rewards.
-If your dog suffers from constipation and they’re on a kibble diet, it may be worth considering moving them to moist, meat-based food to help boost their hydration levels too.
+If your dog is challenged with occasional constipation and they’re on a kibble diet, it may be worth considering moving them to moist, meat-based food to help boost their hydration levels too.
 Remember, always switch a dog’s food gradually!